DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Dilated Cost Volume Networks

 The architecture of our proposed dilated cost volume network (DCVNet) is illustrated in Fig.~\ref{fig:dcv_pipeline}.
-We use the same feature encoder as used in~\cite{teed2020raft} with Instance Normalization~\cite{ulyanov2016instance} layers to extract features of input images to construct the cost volume.
-We empirically found that having another context encoder is not helpful and yet significantly increases the number of parameters.
+We use a feature encoder similar to that used in~\cite{teed2020raft}, except we only use a single residual block in the stride of 2, with Instance Normalization~\cite{ulyanov2016instance} layers to extract features of input images to construct the cost volume.
+We empirically found that having another context encoder is not significantly helpful and yet substantially increases the number of parameters.
 There are no normalization layers for the rest of the DCVNet.
 We use Leaky ReLUs with a slope of 0.1 for the entire network.
 We use the same convex upsampling strategy used in~\cite{teed2020raft} to upsample estimated optical flow to the input's resolution.
 We provide more details of the network architecture in the supplementary material.